IJuanTM/simpl/add-ons/auth/README.md

 #### Views

-In the `views` folder you can find pages for all of the pages that are used in the add-on.
+In the `views` folder you can find pages for all the pages that are used in the add-on.
 These pages contain forms for logging in, registering, etc. In the `parts` folder you can find the code for changing the navigation bar based on if the user is logged in.
 Here you can also find a `users` folder with subpages for the admin system.

 #### Styling